Joining the Althea L1 validator set (mainnet)

 Note: Creating a validator requires at least 1 ALTHEA token to fulfill the minimum delegation requirement.
 If tokens are not yet available on an exchange, you can visit the Althea Discord server and share your validator address to receive one.

-When you have 1 ALTHEA or more in your wallet, run the following command to fire up your validator.
+When you more than 1 ALTHEA in your wallet, run the following command to fire up your validator.
+The paramater in the second line (--amount=<initial_delegation_amount>aalthea) indicates the size of your initial delegation.
+Please remember to retain a few ALTHEA tokens liquid to cover gas/transaction fees.

 althea tx staking create-validator \